Sweet Bird of Youth (1989 film)

-Sweet Bird of Youth is a 1989 drama TV film starring Elizabeth Taylor and Mark Harmon.
-Based on the 1959 play by Tennessee Williams, it focuses on the relationship between a drifter and a faded movie star.
-The film was adapted by Gavin Lambert and directed by Nicolas Roeg.
+Sweet Bird of Youth (also known as Tennessee Williams' Sweet Bird of Youth) is a 1989 American made-for-television drama film directed by Nicolas Roeg, starring Elizabeth Taylor and Mark Harmon.
+Adapted from the 1959 Tennessee Williams play of the same name by Gavin Lambert, it focuses on the relationship between drifter Chance Wayne and faded movie star Alexandra Del Lago.

 Plot

 After failing to make it in the film industry, drifter Chance Wayne decides to leave to return to his hometown.
 Fading film star Alexandra Del Lago is in her third marriage.
 Her latest husband is a prince, and she is now has the title of a Princess.
 Horrified by her own closeups in her latest film, she flees with Chance.
 She uses alcohol and drugs to anesthetize the pain of growing older.
 Back in his hometown, Chance seeks to resume his love affair with Heavenly Finley, the daughter of the local political boss.